-Jamaica has met all aspects of the terms of reference (OECD, $2017{[3]}$) (ToR) for the calendar year 2019 (year in review) and no recommendations are made.
+Brunei Darussalam has met all aspects of the terms of reference (OECD, 2017[3]) (ToR) for the calendar year 2019 (year in review) that can be met in the absence of rulings being issued in practice.

-Jamaica can legally issue five types of rulings within the scope of the transparency framework.
-In practice, Jamaica has not issued any rulings within the scope of the transparency framework.
+Brunei Darussalam can legally issue five types of rulings within the scope of the transparency framework.

+In practice, Brunei Darussalam has not issued any rulings within the scope of the transparency framework.

-As no exchanges were required to take place, no peer input was received in respect of the exchanges of information on rulings received from Jamaica.
+As no exchanges were required to take place, no peer input was received in respect of the exchanges of information on rulings received from Brunei Darussalam.